Madaniarias/Book-Review-Social-Network/PROJECT/README.md

 ## Design statement

-I will design and create a Book review Social Network for a highschool student.
-The project will be about designing a Social Network that helps her post her ideas and have class discussion about the books read in class in an organized manner in a shared portafolio space and will be constructed using the software Python 3.10.7, HTML and CSS.
+I will design and create a Book Review Social Network for a highschool student.
+The project will be about designing a Social Network that helps her post her ideas and have class discussion about the books read in class in an organized manner in a shared portafolio space and will be constructed using the software Python 3.10.7, Flask, HTML and CSS.
 It will take about 3 weeks to make and will be evaluated according to the criteria below.

 ## Success criteria